FC Krumovgrad

-Football Club Krumovgrad 1925 (Футболен клуб Крумовград 1925) is a football club based in Krumovgrad, Bulgaria.
+Football Club Krumovgrad 1925 (Футболен клуб Крумовград 1925) is a football club based in Krumovgrad, Bulgaria, which competes in the Third League, the third level of Bulgarian football league system.
 The team plays its home matches at the local Krumovgrad Stadium.

 History

 Establishment and regional leagues

 Original club was founded as Levski Krumovgrad in 1925, the team mostly played in the regional leagues.
 For a short period the team did not exist, but in 2005, the team was refounded under the name Levski 2005.

 FC Krumovgrad and professional leagues (2021–2025)

 In 2021 the team won a promotion to the Bulgarian Third League and indicated serious ambitions to win the group and be promoted to the professional football with Stefan Genov becoming a manager.
 On 21 September 2021 they eliminated the First League team of Tsarsko Selo.
 In October 2021, the club changed its name from Levski 2005 to Krumovgrad and adopted a new badge.
 In February 2022 Krumovgrad signed with Daniel Cerejido, the chief executive officer of Botev Plovdiv.
 On 14 March 2022 the club won South-East Third League and was promoted to the Second League for the first time in their history.
 On 26 May 2023 Krumovgrad secured their promotion to First League, for the first time in their history by finishing third in the second division, a place granting automatic promotion to the first league.

 For the 2023-2024 season, the club played its home games at the Komatevo ground in Plovdiv, due to its own stadium not meeting the requirements for hosting top division matches.
 The opener of Krumovgrad's maiden season in the first flight was an unlikely 3:1 victory at home, against reigning efbet League champions Ludogorets.
 Krumovgrad eventually managed to finish in 6th place in its maiden season in the top tier.

 In their second season, they finished 15th and got relegated to the Second Professional Football League (Bulgaria).
 On 2 July 2025 the club announced that they will not be participating in Second League, due to the fact that they do not have a stadium at which they can play their home games.

-On 10 October 2025, the team announced they joined Kardzhali/Smolyan regional league, which is the 4th level of Bulgarian football.
+On 10 October 2025, the second team announced they had joined the Kardzhali/Smolyan regional league, which is the 4th level of Bulgarian football.
+The second team won the promotional playoff against OFC Pomorie, which returned the first team to the Third League.